Validating Quantum State Preparation Programs (Extended Version): QSV Applications

-Once we randomly generate test instances, we can then validate the program by running each test instance in our \pqasm interpreter, developed based on our program semantics.
-The result of the interpreter is provided as input to a specification checker to validate if the specification is satisfied.
-If the checker makes all test instances answer \cn{true}, we validate the program; otherwise, we report a fault in the program.
-Below, we show the construction of the specification checker to validate the program's correctness and other properties.
+As test instances are generated, we can validate the program by running each instance in our \pqasm interpreter, based on our program semantics.
+The interpreter's result is provided as input to a specification checker to validate whether the specification is satisfied.
+If the checker makes all test instances return \cn{true}, we validate the program; otherwise, we report a fault.
+We show below the validation of different program properties.